 “An inverse relationship generally exists between the measurement time horizon and the ability of top-performing funds to maintain their status.
 It is worth noting that less than 1% of large-cap funds and no mid-cap or small-cap funds managed to remain in the top quartile at the end of the five-year measurement period.
 This figure paints a negative picture regarding the lack of long-term persistence in mutual fund returns.”
 (S&P Persistence)

 Active Management Underperforms

-As many of you know, Bull Oak Capital only invests in passive index ETFs because of this data.
+As many of you know, Bull Oak Capital invests in passive index ETFs because of this data.
 The odds of outperformance at the sub-asset class level is low.
-So why attempt to pick managers that will hopefully perform better than the indices?
-Or even worse, try to do it yourself?
-Many managers will argue that they are able to exploit inefficiencies in the stock and bond market and capture that value (alpha).
+Many managers will argue that they can exploit inefficiencies in the stock and bond market and capture that value (alpha).
 Perhaps they can, but most cannot.
 For those that have, I have a few questions:

 - Can you recreate your methodology and be able to capture that value year-over-year in a consistent manner?

 - How much of that outperformance (if any) is due to skill versus luck?

 - Are you simply riding momentum or are you style drifting?

 The truth is that most individuals can’t tell whether or not a fund manager is skillful or lucky.
 Persistence is one important measure to test this, but not the only one.
 It is better not to play the game at all to keep your pocketbook and sanity levels high.

 Our investment strategy at Bull Oak Capital provides 5 investment portfolios for our clients, ranging from Conservative to Aggressive.
 All of our clients are invested in one of these strategies.
 We purchase broad index funds from the global markets, including domestic stocks, international stocks, Treasury bonds, corporate bonds, etc. Our investment philosophy is one that is rigorously backtested using UCLA academics.